ibm-cloud-docs/watson-assistant/web-chat-customize.md

 - **Configuration object**: The embed script defines a configuration object named `watsonAssistantChatOptions`, which specifies configuration objects for the web chat widget.
 By editing the configuration object, you can customize the appearance and behavior of the web chat before it is rendered.
 For more information about the available configuration options, see [Configuration options object](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject){: external} in the web API reference.
 - **Instance methods**: The web chat instance methods provide low-level control of the web chat widget.
 You can use the instance methods to implement custom behavior such as changing how the web chat widget opens, showing and hiding content, and setting identity information.
 For more information about the available instance methods, see [List of methods and properties](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#listofmethods){: external} in the web chat API reference.
 - **Events**: The web chat event system makes it possible for your website to respond to web chat events (such as opening or closing the web chat window, sending or receiving messages).
 By subscribing to events, you can implement custom behavior or even intercept and modify message content.
 For more information about the event system, see [Events](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events){: external} in the web chat API reference.

-## Change how the web chat opens and closes
-{: #web-chat-customize-open-close}

-You can change the color of the launcher icon from the *Style* tab of the web chat configuration page.
-If you want to make more advanced customizations, you can make the following types of changes:

-- Change the launcher icon that is used to open the web chat widget.
-For a tutorial that shows you how, see [Using a custom launcher](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-launcher){: external}.
-- Change how the web chat widget opens.
-For example, you might want to launch the web chat from some other button or process that exists on your website, or maybe open it in a different location, or at a different size.
-For a tutorial that shows you how, see [Render to a custom element](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-example-element){: external}.
-- Hide the launcher icon entirely and automatically start the web widget in open state, at its full length.
-For more information, see the [`openChatByDefault` method](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject){: external}.
-- Hide the close button so users cannnot close the web chat widget.
-For more information, see the [`hideCloseButton` method](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject){: external}.

-## Change the home screen
-{: #web-chat-customize-home-screen}

-If enabled, the home screen greets the customer and shows a list of suggested conversation starters.
-You can customize the style and content of the home screen:

-- A **Get started** heading is displayed before the list of conversation starter messages.
-You change this heading text by replacing the `homeScreen_conversationStarterLabel` in the web chat language strings file.
-For more information, see the [instance.updateLanguagePack() method](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updatelanguagepack){: external} documentation.
-- You can use the web chat API to add other elements to the home screen.
-For more information, see the [instance.writeableElements() method](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#writeableelements){: external} documentation.
-- You can use CSS helper classes to change the home screen style.
-For more information, see the [prebuilt templates](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-render#html){: external} documentation.

 ## Change the conversation
 {: #web-chat-customize-conversation}